 Home parish: St. Anne, Mother of Mary, Mexico

-Long active in his faith and his parish, Deacon O’Loughlin says he “was always trying to discern what more God might be asking of me.”
+Long active in his faith and his parish, Terrence O’Loughlin says he “was always trying to discern what more God might be asking of me.”

 He spent two-and-a-half years as a volunteer at Iroquois Nursing Home, mentored by Deacons Tom Cuskey and John Woloszyn.
-He ministered to residents and families, getting to know them, being available for prayer, and distributing Holy Communion.
+He ministered to residents and families, getting to know them, being available for prayer, and distributing communion.

-Deacon O’Loughlin also completed a six-month course in Clinical Pastoral Education at SUNY Upstate Medical University, where he was assigned to the intensive-care unit.
-A “pretty intense” assignment, Deacon O’Loughlin said he had the experience of being bedside at the death of a patient some 40 times.
+O’Loughlin also completed a six-month course in Clinical Pastoral Education at SUNY Upstate Medical University, where he was assigned to the intensive care unit.
+A “pretty intense” assignment, O’Loughlin said he had the experience of being bedside at the death of a patient some 40 times.
 “That was a growing experience,” he said.

 Home parish: Christ the King, Liverpool

 “I thought, ‘Hm.
 That’s kind of interesting.
-But nah, I’m not the guy,’” Deacon Ruf recalled.
+But nah, I’m not the guy,’” Ruf recalled.

-For a couple of years after that, he “kept feeling this call, this tug, and I kept saying ‘no no no, leave me alone.’
-People ask me why I did this, and I say, ‘I got in a fight with God and he won.’”
+For a couple of years after that, Ruf “kept feeling this call, this tug, and I kept saying ‘no no no, leave me alone.’
+People ask me why I did this, and I say, ‘I got in a fight with God and he won.”